sfc-gh-dwilczak/tutorials/docs/snowflake/aws/s3/index.md

 Goal of this tutorial is to load JSON and CSV data from a S3 bucket using the [Copy into](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table) sql command and [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro) to automate the ingestion process.

 ## Requirements
-- Snowflake account, you can use a ([free trial](https://signup.snowflake.com/)).
+- Snowflake account, you can use a [free trial](https://signup.snowflake.com/).
 We also assume no complex security needs.
 - AWS account, you can setup a [free account](https://aws.amazon.com/free/) to get started.

 ## Video